 - You do not have the same rights as someone who is employed eg: redundancy, holiday pay or sick pay.

-Being self employed brings with it certain legal and reporting responsibilities, so you should make sure you understand these before registering as self employed.
+Being self-employed brings with it certain legal and reporting responsibilities, so you should make sure you understand these before registering.

 Sharing Your UTR Number

 Your UTR number is a highly confidential piece of information so you should never share it unless you’re certain it’s for the right reasons.
 For example:

 - You are a subcontractor and your contractor has requested it to confirm how much tax they should withhold;